MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-cs/certificates-and-trust.md

 ## Automatic certificate trust list updates

 By default, Windows downloads the CTLs from the Internet via an automatic mechanism called the CTL Updater.
-The public URLs used by the CTL Updater can be made available to clients.
-These are:
+The public URLs used by the CTL Updater can be made available to clients:

 - http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/disallowedcertstl.cab
 - http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/authrootstl.cab